 Objectives Activities 1.
-Provide youth programs focused on environmental stewardship and resource management. a.
-Continue facilitation of the Youth Conservation Corps 8-week summer program on San Juan, Lopez and Orcas Islands. b.
+Provide youth programs focused on environmental a.
+Continue facilitation of the Youth Conservation Corps 8-week summer program on San stewardship and resource management.
+Juan, Lopez and Orcas Islands b.
 Continue to facilitate the YCC Advisory Team to support program goals and vision. c.
 Ensure sustainable operations and staffing for consistent delivery of programs in a safe and efficient manner.
-2. Expand youth programs in partnership with schools and other partners to support more year-round programming. a.
-Expand YCC into a year-round program to create more exposure to CD mission, programs and local learning and workforce development opportunities. b.
+2. Expand youth programs to incorporate elementary and a.
+Expand YCC into a year-round program to create more exposure to CD mission, high school opportunities, in partnership with schools and programs and local learning and workforce development opportunities. other partners; support more year-round programming.

+Objectives Activities b.
 Partner with the Coast Salish Youth Stewardship Corps and other tribal programs and agencies to increase youth opportunity access and cultural learning opportunities for all participants. c.
 Partner with schools, 4-H, and other island youth programs to broaden the audience and support of key projects.
-3. Increase collaboration between YCC and ICC to foster new opportunities for staff and participants in both programs. a.
-Recruit ICC students with a specific interest in outdoor education; provide summer work opportunities as YCC Crew Leaders. b.
+3. Increase collaboration between YCC and ICC to foster new opportunities for participants in both programs. a.
+Recruit ICC students with a specific interest in outdoor education; provide summer work opportunities as YCC Crew Leaders.b.
 Engage ICC crew in mentorship opportunities for YCC students throughout the ICC season.